darkoverlordofdata/startingover/readme.md

 # startingover

 Why?
 Because after reinstalling windows10 and MSys2, my opengl projects no longer cmpile due to an unresolved symbol 'typedef ptrddif_t' in glew.
+I'm running out of inspriation.
+Then retire, move, and hard drive fail.
+6 months later.

 "It'll be just like starting over" -- John Lennon

-use cmake to build desktop version use ctrl-b to build emscripten version
+    use doran (cmake) to build desktop version use ctrl-b to build emscripten version

+goals & vision - put the lime in the coconut

+    colocation of data as in better-mousetrap - array of struct entitas style extension to make c++ static typeing more fluid artemis architecture for the engine using typescript mix of opengl & sdl2 similar to monogame run on desktop and emscripten